Main Street Revitalization

 Oklahoma Main Street provides training, resources and technical assistance for preservation-based commercial district revitalization.

-Based on the National Main Street Center’s guiding principles and nationally recognized Four-Point Approach, the program offers a practical strategy custom tailored for each local community.
+Based on the National Main Street Center’s guiding principles and nationally recognized Four-Point Approach, OMSC offers a practical strategy custom tailored for each local program.

 Main Street Map